HiDefTextiles/HiDefKnits/README.md

 Nike), worked at advertising and digital agencies, as well as served individuals and small to medium sized businesses, as well co-founded TODO.

-Brennan’s two main projects in recent years have been MailPile and Qubes OS.
+Brennan's two main projects in recent years have been MailPile and Qubes OS.
 MailPile is a self-hosted e-mail client with easy encryption support, and Qubes OS is a security-oriented operating system.
 Both MailPile and Qubes OS are FOSS.

 **Árni Heimir Ingimundarson** is the co-owner of Þóruson slf.
-Árni graduated with a masters of international business from Reykjavik Univesity in 2010 and a masters of tax adiminstration from Bifröst in 2011.
+Árni graduated with a masters of international business from Reykjavik University in 2010 and a masters of tax administration from Bifröst in 2011.
 He is currently the CEO at Talnaberg ehf., an accountant firm in Iceland.
 Árni will be the CFO and operation talent for HiDef: Knits.

-**Dr. Tómas Philip Rúnarsson** has advisory role to HiDef: Knits and will be a research collaborator regarding machine learning on auto-genating knitwear patterns.
+**Dr. Tómas Philip Rúnarsson** has advisory role to HiDef: Knits and will be a research collaborator regarding machine learning on auto-generating knitwear patterns.
 Tómas is a professor within the School of Engineering and Natural Sciences, at the University of Iceland.
 He is the head of the department of Industrial Engineering and